Skip to main content Accessibility

 Today, misinformation and disinformation have become crucial in helping sustain dangerous conspiracy theories, in some cases even supercharging narratives that have, as a result, mobilized large swaths of disgruntled Americans.

-As historian Richard Hofstadter pointed out in his 1964 essay, “The Paranoid Style in American Politics,” conspiracies have always had a place in American history.
+As historian Richard Hofstadter pointed out in his 1964 essay “The Paranoid Style in American Politics,” conspiracies have always had a place in American history.
 In the 18th and 19th centuries, fears surrounding such groups as the Illuminati, the Masons and the Catholic Church were weaponized for political purposes.
 Today, baseless claims asserting plots to destroy the current political system, American values and cultural norms continue to find their way into political discourse.

 The conspiracy propaganda wave we see today came out of the 1970s racist and antisemitic Christian Identity movement.
-Christian Identity adherents believe white Northern Europeans are descendants of the lost tribes of Israel, Jewish people are actually descendants of Satan, and nonwhites are “mud peoples.”
-Many of the key conspiracies that define the conspiracy propagandist classification under SPLC’s antigovernment designation were born out of antisemitic falsehoods.
+Christian Identity adherents believe white Northern Europeans are descendants of the lost tribes of Israel, Jewish people are descendants of Satan, and nonwhites are “mud peoples.”
+Many of the key conspiracies that define the conspiracy propagandist classification under the SPLC’s antigovernment designation were born out of antisemitic falsehoods.

 Those falsehoods were first popularized by antisemites such as William Potter Gale, who was instrumental in merging Christian Identity beliefs with a growing tax-protest, antigovernment movement.
-Gale preached about the Posse Comitatus, a set of principles that place ultimate government authority at the county level dictating the county sheriff as the highest authority and placing emphasis on common law, instead of constitutional law, as the foundation for government.
+Gale preached about the Posse Comitatus, a set of principles that place ultimate government authority at the county level, dictating the county sheriff as the highest authority and placing emphasis on common law, instead of constitutional law, as the foundation for government.

-Some of these ideas include the belief in an impending New World Order, the idea that a secret cabal of powerful elites with globalist agendas is conspiring to rule the world through a one-world government.
-According to antigovernment conspiracy propagandists, the initiative would be facilitated by the United Nations’ nonbinding environmental climate agreement, known as Agenda 21/2030.
-Among conspiracy propagandist groups like the John Birch Society, Agenda 21/2030 is seen not as an agreement to reduce human impact on the environment, but instead as a blueprint to create a single government under a communist regime.
+Some of these ideas include the belief in an impending “New World Order,” the idea that a secret cabal of powerful elites with globalist agendas is conspiring to rule the world through a one-world government.
+According to antigovernment conspiracy propagandists, the initiative would be facilitated by the United Nations, in the form of both treaties and nonbinding agreements, such as one about environmental and climate concerns known as Agenda 21/2030.
+Conspiracy propagandist groups such as the John Birch Society see Agenda 21/2030 not as an agreement to reduce human impact on the environment, but instead as a blueprint to create a single government under a communist regime.

 By the 1990s, such incidents as the standoff at Ruby Ridge, the Waco siege and the Oklahoma City bombing served as catalysts for conspiracy propagandists to vilify government agencies.
 Events involving law enforcement provided fertile ground for far-right extremists to double down on fears around mass gun confiscation.
 Combined with angst around the militarization of police forces, the events in this period culminated in the creation of two of the most influential antigovernment conspiracy propagandist organizations of the last two decades: WorldNetDaily and Infowars.

-The paranoia and skepticism around the U.S.’s democratic processes eventually reached a boiling point under the Trump administration.
-Between 2016 and 2020, old conspiracies were repackaged into such concepts as “the Deep State,” “Q Anon,” “Migrant Caravans,” “COVID-19 Chinese bioweapons” and the “Stop the Steal” narrative.
+The paranoia and skepticism around the United States’ democratic processes eventually reached a boiling point under the Trump administration.
+Between 2016 and 2020, old conspiracies were repackaged into such concepts as “the Deep State,” QAnon, migrant caravans, COVID-19 Chinese bioweapons and the “Stop the Steal” narrative.

 John Birch Society (JBS) – Founded in 1958, the JBS gained notoriety after the group dedicated much of their resources to pushing out anti-communist messaging.
-Since then, the group has mobilized around several issues, including supposed FEMA concentration camps, the New World Order, Agenda 21/2030, the Deep State and COVID-19, among many others.
+Since then, the group has mobilized around several issues, including supposed FEMA concentration camps, the New World Order, Agenda 21/2030, the “Deep State” and COVID-19, among many others.

 The JBS has been instrumental in keeping alive antigovernment conspiracy theories rooted in the racist Christian Identity movement, with philanthropist George Soros being a frequent target of their campaigns.
 In line with their belief system, the group today has widened their anti-communist platform to also include anti-socialist, anti-Marxist and anti-anarchist messages.